ogr42/Insta_Parser/README.md

 # Insta_Parser
-This script gets the user's Instagram followers data
+This script gets the Instagram followers data